asanoic/pythonjs/README.md

 call `import` and `call` can invoke seperate python function using javascript.

-more api declaration is in file `$/src/python.js.d.ts` file.
+more api declaration is in file `$/src/python.js.d.ts`.

 Have fun!
 All python codes now are part of node.js!